 1.7 The Enforcement Service Review provided an opportunity to review this plan and for members to have a real say in a new Local Enforcement Plan.
 Additionally, the Enforcement Service Review was intended to function as a review of the enforcement team's process and comparison with best practice.
-The review also aimed to identify new key performance indicators (KPI's) which will drive Enforcement activities.
+The review also aimed to identify new performance indicators (PI's) which would drive Enforcement activities and for these to be given a higher level of scrutiny, to be reported as Key Performance Indicators (KPI's).

-1.8 Currently the only KPI that the enforcement team have is a 21 day marker within which team members are to visit sites and provide an initial response to the complainer where new planning breaches have been reported.
+1.8 Currently the planning enforcement team does not have KPI's that are reported to CLT and SPS&T and only has LPI's.
+The LPI is currently a 21 day marker within which team members are to visit sites and provide an initial response to the complainer where new planning breaches have been reported.
 It is felt that this is not an effective measure as it doesn't match up with the priority given to each new case at the point of registration.
 Currently the enforcement team uses a Low, Medium or High priority marker but there are no corresponding timescales attached so the team works to the 21 day target in all cases.
+We would like to introduce a new set of performance indicators, preferably in the form of a KPI for enforcement or alternatively as a LPI as this will continue to push performance and will allow transparency for CLT and SPS&T that the performance targets are being met.